 Static made the point last week that many of my recent games have fallen into the “good” or at least “average” categories.
-It’s been a while since I’ve reviewed something particularly heinous, and he requested that I do so since they usually turn out to be amusing reads.
+It’s been a while since I’ve reviewed something particularly heinous, which he requested that I do, since they usually turn out to be amusing reads.
 I was happy to oblige, and I knew right where to go – back the well, so to speak.
 Or in this case, back to the future.

 We’ve already gone over how bad the first Back to the Future was.
 The sequel follows the same formula of overlong “overworld” sequences broken up by minigames ripped from classic Atari titles.
-Except in this case, you’ll be doing the digital equivalent of a treasure hunt through time.
-You will solve specific puzzle rooms to earn an item, and then take that item to another room in another time period, then repeat for the rest… and that’s the game.
+Except in this case, you’ll be doing a treasure hunt through time.
+You’ll solve specific puzzle rooms to earn an item, then take that item to another room in another time period.
+Repeat for the rest… and that’s the game.
 Yippie!

-I’ll spare you a long synopsis of Back to the Future 2.
-It doesn’t factor too much into the game plot anyway, except that the film involved a lot of traveling between three specific years, and the game does the same.
-Basically, the main villain has stolen your time machine and thirty objects from the film’s three time periods.
-He’s hidden each one in a wrong year, and is kicking back and watching the time continuum piss itself over the resulting confusion.
-There’s no particular reason he has for wanting to destroy time itself, but this is exactly what will happen unless you bounce around the three years, and find and replace the mischievously-hidden objects.
+The plot of Back to the Future 2 doesn’t factor in much here, except that the film involved a lot of traveling between three specific years and the game does the same.
+For the game, evil Biff Tannen has stolen your time machine and thirty objects from the film’s three time periods.
+He’s hidden each one in a wrong year, and is now kicking back, watching the time continuum piss itself in confusion.
+There’s no particular reason given for wanting to destroy time itself, but this is exactly what will happen unless you bounce around the three years, finding and replacing the mischievously-hidden objects.

-You play by running down the streets of 1955, 1985, or 2015, stomping on the heads of bad guys in order to get keys.
+You have no weapons in the entire game, so you play by running down the streets of 1955, 1985, or 2015 and stomping on the heads of bad guys in order to get keys.
 Keys unlock giant, floating, Twilight Zone doors scattered around the levels.
-Behind the doors are a one-screen Atari 2600 style of minigame, all involving platform jumping and clock collection.
-When you collect all the clocks, you win an misplaced future item.
-You then have to poke around the levels for secret rooms hidden in pipes or manholes, where you select the item out of an icon list of all the ones you have collected thus far.
+Behind the doors are a one-screen Atari 2600 style minigame, all involving platform jumping and clock collection.
+If you collect all the clocks, you win a misplaced future item.
+You then have to poke around the levels for secret rooms hidden in pipes or manholes, where you select your item out of an icon list of all the ones you have collected thus far.

-And here’s the final laugh – you’re never TOLD what the item is when you pick it up.
+Here’s the final laugh – you’re never TOLD what the item is when you pick it up.
 The screen literally informs you that “you have picked up ….?”
 You must then rely on NES detail to figure out what you have acquired – and we all know how well that works.
-To further insult you, each item-placing room doesn’t directly tell you what item it requires – you have to solve a word scramble based on what you think the items you have could possibly be.
+When you take an item to a hidden room, you have to solve a word scramble to figure out what item it wants.
 “Milkshake” is probably an easy one to solve.
 But “Fire_Extinguisher” or “Roulette_Wheel?”
 C’mon.
-Picking the wrong item means that the item will disappear back to its original hidey spot, and you’ll have to go collect it again.
+Those tiny icons are your only clues.
+Picking the wrong item means that the item will disappear back to its original hidey spot, so you’ll have to go collect it again.
 There are no saves or passwords of course, but you probably already figured that.

-The game is divided into streets accessible through gates passing by in the background.
-There are sixteen streets in all, and they do not change their layout throughout the three time periods.
+Time periods are divided into streets accessible through gates passing by in the background.
+There are sixteen streets in all, and they do not change their layout throughout the three years.
 This allows for some mildly-interesting landmarks that alter across time, like the Courthouse from the film.
-The game implications are that the connectors change between time periods, so some streets are inaccessible from one period and require shuttling back and forth with the time machine.
+Connecting streets DO change between time periods, so some streets are inaccessible from one period and require shuttling back and forth with the time machine.
 However, it’s extraordinarily difficult to figure out what street you’re on.
-The gates contain some kind of marker system which may be a clue, and the landmarks assist somewhat, though there aren’t enough of them to really help.
+The gates contain some kind of marker system which may be a clue, and occasional landmarks assist somewhat, but there aren’t enough of them to really help.
 You’ll need hand-drawn maps if you want to finish the game – and that more than anything will probably affect whether you want to play.

 There’s a “3” in that title, isn’t there?
 The two films were shot back to back, so I presume this is some side effect of the license or a plan to tie in with both.
 Either way, the “third” game is identical to what you’ve been playing all along, except taking place in the American Old West.
 This could really be considered the fourth time period, though you do not travel between years anymore, or have access to the DeLorean.
-Instead, you have a few desert screens that you wander through, with Western items hiding in locked caves (locked CAVES?) you must get keys for, and then rooms hidden under rocks that you must place them in.
+Instead, you have a few desert screens that you wander through, with Western items hiding in locked caves (locked caves?) that you must earn keys for.
+Rooms hidden under rocks are where the items must go.
 The main difference is that the treasure hunt is all contained to one time period, which obviously looks different.

 Effects are a weaker point with an annoying “sproing” jumping sound, and the reverse for dying/falling.
 A generic pickup chime and a scratch for being hit complete the set.
 The truly irritating part is a bird that carries a shrill theme announcing its presence for no apparent reason.
 The background music dies while this piercing tune plays as long as the bird is near the screen, though the bird is not a unique or special enemy that requires specific attention.
 It becomes special when you flee just to avoid the sound, or reach frantically for the mute button.

-It’s better than the first Back to the Future game.
+It’s more creative than the first Back to the Future game.